 In modern life, stress can feel constant and omnipresent.
 The human body perceives and responds to stress both psychologically and physiologically.
 Stressful events can cause emotional feelings of unhappiness or being overwhelmed.
 Often, stress is accompanied by very real physical reactions: rapid heartbeat, sweating, muscle pain, and digestive difficulties.
 Psychological stress can also dramatically increase inflammation in the body.
 This is because your body—and more specifically your brain—is triggered to produce stress hormones that send signals throughout the nervous system.
 When the body is responding to stress, it reallocates energy to fight an imminent danger.
 While this can have short-term immune benefits, chronic stress reduces immune function.
 Thus your body’s natural ability to fight off infections is lowered.

 Stress, immunity, and disease progression have reciprocal relationships.
-A powerful way for you to reduce your risk and stay healthy is to practice stress management techniques, which researchers suggest have potentially powerful effects on your immune system.
+A powerful way for you to reduce your risk and stay healthy is to practice management techniques, which researchers suggest have potentially powerful effects on your immune system.

 Six Strategies to Reduce Stress

 Reducing stress can improve your overall health, especially during these uncertain times.
-Try a few of these mindfulness and stress management techniques to help support your immune system.
+Try a few of these mindfulness and management techniques to help support your immune system.

-Avoid Information Overload: While it can be tempting to hunt for all of the available information, emerging research may contain errors or inaccuracies that will be addressed over time.
+decrease the total stress load.
+Improving your communication skills in your important family or job related relationships can improve the quality of your life by decreasing your total stress load.
+While it can be tempting to hunt for all of the available information, emerging research may contain errors or inaccuracies that will be addressed over time.
 Even experts recognize that they don’t know enough about emerging infectious diseases.
 By taking a deep breath and acknowledging that no one has all the answers, you can avoid unwanted stress and anxiety.

 Practice Gratitude: In times of uncertainty and worry, negative thoughts can dominate.
 Practicing gratitude can help your mind remember the positive elements of your life and, if your gratitude is shared, may have a ripple effect of increased positivity.